vorexfaiq/atom-armv7l/README.md

 `./atom.firstboot.sh`

-Also, you can install Atom or create a Debian package.
+Also, you can install Atom directly, or create a Debian package.

 `node script/build --create-debian-package` - creates debian package.

-`sudo dpkg -i atom-armhf.deb` - installs Atom from previously built debian package (because -install flag doesn't work properly now)
+`sudo dpkg -i atom-armhf.deb` - installs Atom from previously built debian package (this is necessary since the `-install` flag is not supported as of now)

 ## Troubleshooting

-- After building and launching Atom I got white screen, developer tools and string where I can type.
+- After building and launching Atom I see a white screen, developer tools and string input where I can type.
 Where is the interface?

 It looks like Atom packages that are normally downloaded during the install are missing.
-You will need to launch Atom for first time, to let it create the profile folder (~/.atom), close Atom, then run ./atom.firstboot.sh from the git repository.
+You will need to launch Atom once, to let it create the profile folder (~/.atom), close it again and then run ./atom.firstboot.sh from the git repository.

-- When I launch Atom, I got succesfull launch, but tree-view package throw's an error on start and didn't launch.
-How to fix it and launch tree-view package?
+- When I launch Atom, I launches succesfully, but the `tree-view` package throws an error on startup and doesn't launch.
+How to fix this and have `tree-view` package load correctly?

-Newer versions of tree-view package works only with the newer versions of Atom.
+Newer versions of the `tree-view` package only work with the newer versions of Atom.
 Our Atom version (1.15.0) works only with tree-view 0.214.1 (this version will be installed after executing atom.firstboot.sh).
-So you can have troubles with it only if you updated tree-view package.
-To get working tree-view package back, open terminal in your atom binaries directory (e.g if you just now compiled it `cd ~/atom-armv7l/out/atom-1.15.0-armv7l/`) and complete following commands in terminal: `./resources/app/apm/bin/apm uninstall tree-view` wait for successfull uninstall, then `./resources/app/apm/bin/apm install tree-view@0.214.1`.
+So you can only run into troubles with it if you updated the `tree-view` package manually.
+To get the `tree-view` package working again, open terminal in your atom binaries directory (e.g if you just now compiled it `cd ~/atom-armv7l/out/atom-1.15.0-armv7l/`) and enter the following commands in terminal: `./resources/app/apm/bin/apm uninstall tree-view` wait for it to successfully uninstall, then `./resources/app/apm/bin/apm install tree-view@0.214.1`.

-- After "Wrote dependencies fingerprint" I got following error: Error: Cannot find module '../build/Release/runas.node'
+- After "Wrote dependencies fingerprint" I receive the following error: `Error: Cannot find module '../build/Release/runas.node'`

 Runas was installed incorrectly.
 You need to remove it and start building again.
 Open your git repository folder in teminal and complete the following commands: